75+ Free Baby Knitting Patterns

 This pattern has been saved to My Knitting Patterns.

 Knitting for babies is a favorite activity among knitting enthusiasts, and for a great reason.
-From hats and booties to baby blankets and sweaters, little ones need a little bit of everything...and you can take advantage of all these wonderful knitting designs by browsing these free baby knitting patterns!
+From hats and booties to baby blankets and sweaters, everything is smaller and quicker to complete... and you can take advantage of all these wonderful knitting designs by browsing these free baby knitting patterns!

+It certainly doesn't hurt that baby knitting patterns are so darn cute, so you're sure to not get bored while you knit.
+If you're knitting for a newborn, you can make a cute hat using the Tiny Angel Hat pattern, or you can knit them a Maile Sweater.
+There's something for every occasion in this collection.
 Once you see all these pint-sized knitting designs, the hardest part will be deciding which ones to make.
-If you have a little one in your life, these baby knitting patterns cannot be beaten.
+If you have a little one in your life, these patterns cannot be beaten.
 Each free newborn knitting pattern is so sweet and will make your wee one feel nice and cozy.

 Whether you're interested in making a pair of baby booties, knit hat, knit sweater, snuggly baby blanket, or anything in between, we've got you covered.
 The possibilities are endless when it comes to these can't-miss knit baby patterns.